 One of the most underutilized rides at Disneyland is the Davy Crockett Explorer Canoes.
 This is so fun, but it’s not always open when we are there.
 It’s a great excursion around Tom Sawyer Island.
 Be aware though, you actually have to paddle!
 Life jackets and small paddles are provided for the children as well.

-The silly jokes never get old for kids on the Jungle Cruise, which is a great ride for toddlers.
+The silly jokes by cast members never get old for kids on the Jungle Cruise, which is a great Disneyland ride for toddlers.
 A boat takes you through a jungle with (electronic?) animals doing their thing.
 The only negative is the microphone volume is always SO high that it can hurt your ears/head after a bit.
 The kids don’t seem to mind though.
 The line is always long, but it is worth the wait occasionally!

 Gadget’s Go Coaster